 • dedicated HIE officer support – an experienced case officer will be assigned to guide you through the process;

-• mentoring support from Community Land Scotland – practical help, advice and guidance from those who have been through the process;
+• an introduction to Community Land Scotland who can provide – practical help, advice and guidance from those who have been through the process;

 • start up costs – to hold community meetings, set up a steering group, undertake a valuation etc;